 For thousands of years, the Nubian cultures did not see the need to develop writing systems for their various languages; they remained illiterate.
 Yet, through their near-constant contact with Egypt, it was obvious that they were aware of the many ways writing could be of use; and in some cases they even used the Egyptian script and language for their own monuments.
 But it isn’t until the 2nd century BC that written monuments appear in the Kingdom of Meroë documenting the indigenous language with its very own writing.

-At first, the symbols were taken from Egyptian hieroglyphs.
-The Meroitic scripts included both a rarely-used hieroglyphic version as well as a cursive writing derived from an Egyptian administrative script called Demotic.
+At first, the symbols were taken from a cursive writing derived from an Egyptian administrative script called Demotic.
+A rarely-used hieroglyphic version was added later.
 The writing system had 15 symbols for consonants, four symbols for common syllables and three for vowels.
 They used word separators, which were unknown in Egyptian writing.
 The numbers also derived from the Egyptian script.

-The structure of the Meroitic language classifies it among the family of agglutinative languages (such as Turkish and Hungarian).
-It probably belonged to the group of Nilotic-Saharan languages (such as Dinka and Masai) which today encompasses the eastern Sudan and the upper Nile regions; Nubian also belongs to this language group.
+The structure of the Meroitic language classifies it among the family of agglutinative languages.
+It probably belonged to the group of Nilotic-Saharan languages (such as Dinka and Masai) which today encompasses the eastern Sudan and the upper Nile regions.

-The Meroitic language is still not completely deciphered: longer historical inscriptions, of which only a few have survived, cannot yet be translated in their entirety.
-Because of their formulaic nature, the short texts on stela and offering tables can usually be understood.
+The Meroitic script was deciphered already in the early 20th century, but the language is still not completely understood: longer historical inscriptions, of which only a few have survived, cannot yet be translated in their entirety.
+Because of their formulaic nature, the short texts on stelae and offering tables can usually be understood.

 The Treasure of Amanishakheto